 On Sept.
 26, 2019, Delta State University will host Dr. Rhae Lynn Barnes for a guest lecture titled, “A Dangerous Unselfishness: Understanding Blackface in Mississippi as a Pathway to Political Power,” in Jobe Hall Auditorium at 7 p.m.
 This event is free and open to the DSU community and general public.
 Sponsors are the Division of Social Sciences and History, Diversity Committee, and A World Class Experience.
 Because of the nature of her scholarly research, she will show images of racial caricatures during the lecture.

-When news broke that Gov. Ralph Northam of Virginia, Lt.
-Gov. Tate Reeves of Mississippi, Attorney General Jim Hood of Mississippi, Gov. Kay Ivey of Alabama, and other officials performed in blackface or wore Klan regalia, institutions across the nation suddenly confronted their all-too-recent blackface past.
+Throughout this year, the media has reported on multiple accounts of officials and public figures performing in blackface, including Gov. Ralph Northam of Virginia and Gov. Kay Ivey of Alabama, compelling institutions across the nation to confront hard truths.
 Professor Barnes, the foremost expert on amateur blackface minstrelsy and an assistant professor in the Department of History at Princeton University, has spent more than a decade cataloging 10,000 minstrel plays.
 Her lecture will contextualize the recent blackface scandals in Mississippi by examining the central role amateur blackface minstrel shows played in the United States government.
 In the century spanning the end of the Civil War to the birth of the civil rights movement (an era called “Jim Crow,” after the first blackface character), the American government refocused domestic and foreign policy to federalize, finance, distribute, codify, and produce racist amateur blackface music and plays in public schools, the military, and everyday American life as an expression of patriotic duty and as a way to test readiness for American citizenship.

 An historian, public speaker, writer, editor, documentarian, and onscreen commenter who specializes in the globalization of American popular culture, Barnes earned her Ph.D. from Harvard University and B.A. from the University of California, Berkeley.
 Her research and teaching focus on the histories of racism, racial formation, gender, sexuality, book history, and cultural representation, especially in the American West.